AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 * {api:anychart.charts.Wordtree#maxFontSize}maxFontSize(){api} to set the maximum font size
 * {api:anychart.charts.Wordtree#minFontSize}minFontSize(){api} to set the minimum font size

+The font size in Word Trees is calculated automatically from the weights of elements, but with the help of {api:anychart.charts.Wordtree#maxFontSize}maxFontSize(){api} and {api:anychart.charts.Wordtree#minFontSize}minFontSize(){api}, you can set limits to it.

 ```
 // configure the font
 chart.fontColor("#1976d2");